![]() |

 WARNING

-Looking North from the anchorage.
+Looking North from the anchorage. |

 Milford Haven

-Milford Haven anchorages and marinas
+Milford Haven anchorages and marinas or pontoons. |

 WARNINGS

 Even in light winds, seas can be difficult over Saint Ann's Head Shoal and there may be a lot of pots, often submerged; I hit a large one in 2024 quite well off and completely invisible looking into the sun and barely visible down sun.
-Stay well out and turn in just outside or within the shipping channel keeping an eye out for shipping, especially the ferries that are likely to be moving quickly, even in restricted visibility.
+If in doubt stay well out and turn in just outside or within the shipping channel keeping an eye out for shipping, especially the ferries that are likely to be moving quickly, even in restricted visibility.
 Monitor Milford VTS on channel 12, it might even be an Achilles owner doing the talking.

 Neyland Haven Marina